mbeps/artificial-intelligence-university-notes/Machine Learning/Week 5.md

 For a linear classifier with the form $y = \mathbf{w}^T\mathbf{x} + b$, changing the parameters $\mathbf{w}$ and $b$ changes the decision boundary.

 ![image](https://github.com/user-attachments/assets/629ac263-aeda-470c-bb06-ed32332ae335)

+> Diagram showing the weight vector w and decision boundary

 In SVMs, we define the decision function as:
 - $\mathbf{w}^T\mathbf{x} + b > 0$ for positive class (labeled as +1)